Access Control Model in TigerGraph

 Local

-READ_SCHEMA, READ_LOADINGJOB, READ_QUERY, EXECUTE_LOADINGJOB, READ_DATA, WRITE_QUERY, CREATE_DATA, UPDATE_DATA, DELETE_DATA, WRITE_SCHEMA, WRITE_LOADINGJOB, ACCESS_TAG WRITE_ROLE, WRITE_DATASOURCE, READ_ROLE, READ_USER, READ_PROXYGROUP, READ_POLICY, WRITE_POLICY
+READ_SCHEMA, READ_LOADINGJOB, READ_QUERY, EXECUTE_LOADINGJOB, READ_DATA, CREATE_QUERY, CREATE_DATA, UPDATE_DATA, DELETE_DATA, WRITE_SCHEMA, WRITE_LOADINGJOB, WRITE_ROLE, WRITE_DATASOURCE, READ_ROLE, READ_USER, READ_PROXYGROUP, READ_POLICY, WRITE_POLICY, OWNERSHIP on ALL QUERIES

 globaldesigner